josejulio/puzzle-dependency-graph/README.md

 - Talk by [Noah Falstein](https://www.gdcvault.com/play/1017978/The-Arcane-Art-of-Puzzle)

 The plan is to start with a CLI tool to load and validate the dependencies are valid.
 It will also optionally add some ideas I've to help with the design/validation.

+After the CLI I would like to add a GUI (using [cytoscape](https://js.cytoscape.org/)) for the graph visualization and manipulation.

 Should be able to map dependencies: